 This point mainly applies to clothing but can also have an effect on goods that are used outdoors such as camping equipment.
 As the seasons change throughout the year, so too do the needs and attributes of the goods that we buy.
 At transitional phases, it makes sense to hold a sale for older stock and at the same time introduce newer stock.
 An example of this would be holding a sale on swimsuits at the end of summer and introducing jackets and coats into your online shop in their place for autumn.

 Mother’s Day + Father’s Day – March + June (EU)

 Of the two, Mother’s Day seems to be a more visible force online as opposed to Father’s Day.
-Apart from this being a niche opportunity for a business(s) to corner the market in, these two days see shoppers look to purchase trinkets and tokens to mark the occasion for their parents.
-Mobilise your mailing list here to first of all remind subscribers that these dates are approaching and also offer them gift ideas within the same e-mail.
+Apart from this being a niche opportunity for a business(s) to corner the market, these two days see shoppers look to purchase trinkets and tokens to mark the occasion for their parents.
+Mobilize your mailing list here to first of all remind subscribers that these dates are approaching and also offer them gift ideas within the same e-mail.
 Account for those who may have parents living abroad by offering expedited delivery options for a fee.

 Back to School – August + September